cloudmesh/cloudmesh-robot/documentation/source/marvelmind.md

 ### Introduction to the Marvelmind Positioning System

-The [Marvelmind Indoor Navigation System](marvelmind.com) is an indoor navigation system designed for providing location data to autonomous robots, vehicles (AGV) and copters.
+The [Marvelmind Indoor Navigation System](http://www.marvelmind.com) is an indoor navigation system designed used for providing location data to autonomous robots, vehicles (AGV) and copters.
 The precision is rated to be +-2cm.

-The following requirements exist to run it:
+The following requirements need to be met to run it:

 * One Windows PC with Windows 10 to configure the beacon.
-* Antivirus software to assure the software you donload and install is virus free.
+* Antivirus software to assure the software you download and install is virus free.
 * Marvelmind HW 4.5 or 4.9 package and additional beacons as needed.

-In our setup we use the PC to configure the beacosn, but conduct all interaction with them thorugh a
+In our setup we use the PC to configure the beacons, but conduct all interaction with them thorugh a

 * Mac with Mac OSX with the newest OS installed.